10botics/astro/_SEO_editing.md

 When editing content for a Traditional Chinese website, optimize for SEO by following these rules:

+Write a title of EXACTLY 8-12 Traditional Chinese characters with clear keywords.

 Write a meta description of EXACTLY 50–80 Traditional Chinese characters (≤1000 px) with clear keywords.
 **CRITICAL: Count each Traditional Chinese character individually.
 Do not exceed 80 characters.**

-The detaildescription of school courses should exceed 100 Traditional Chinese characters

 Ensure at least 600–800 Traditional Chinese characters of useful content.